1.4 Youth policy decision-making

 - coordinates the system of cooperation with young Hungarian people in the Carpathian Basin outside Hungary's borders,

-- carries out tasks related to volunteering, and
+- carries out tasks related to volunteering in connection with youth policy,

 The State Secretary also has development and management tasks related to youth programmes, such as

-- the Programme for the Future of the New Generation (Új Nemzedék Jövőjéért Program), for which it uses the services of the Elisabeth Youth Foundation Nonprofit Ltd and the National Talent Center Public Non-Profit Ltd.
+- the Programme for the Future of the New Generation, for which it uses the services of the National Talent Centre Public Non-profit Ltd.

 The following structure reflects the situation in force:

-The State Secretary responsible for families coordinates the following bodies:
+The State Secretary for Higher Education, Vocational and Adult Education, and Youth Affairs coordinates the following bodies:

-- Deputy State Secretariat for Youth Affairs which coordinates the Department of Youth Affairs and the Department of Talents.
+- Deputy State Secretariat for Young People, which coordinates the Department for Young People and the Department of Talents.

-- representing the Ministry in the work of domestic and foreign governmental and other institutions,
+- represents the ministry in the work of domestic and foreign governmental and other institutions,

-- responsible for the technical preparation, initiation and implementation of youth related legislation,
+- is responsible for the technical preparation, initiation and implementation of youth related legislation,

-- operating the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa),
+- operates the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa),

-- cooperating with the Hungarian Youth Conference in order to promote dialogue between domestic and foreign youth organisations and cross-border programmes,
+- cooperates with the Hungarian Youth Conference to promote dialogue between domestic and foreign youth organisations and cross-border programmes,

-- cooperating with the National Youth Council (Nemzeti Ifjúsági Tanács) to promote professional dialogue between Hungarian youth organisations and the Government,
+- cooperates with the National Youth Council (Nemzeti Ifjúsági Tanács) to promote professional dialogue between Hungarian youth organisations and the Government as well as to represent Hungarian youth in Europe and globally,

-- contributing to the planning and implementation of government programmes for the digital protection of young people.
+- contributes to the planning and implementing government programmes for the digital protection of young people.

 - contributes to the design and implementation of programmes and services to protect the physical and mental health of young people,